davdar/maam/writeup/pldi15.markdown

 This Galois connection serves two purposes.
 First, it allows us to implement the analysis by converting our interpreter to the transition system `Σ → Σ` through `γ`.
 Second, this Galois connection serves to _transport other Galois connections_.
-For example, given concrete and abstract versions of `PVal`, we carry `CVal α⇄γ AVal` through the Galois connection to establish `CΣ α⇄γ AΣ`.
+For example, given concrete and abstract versions of `Val`, we carry `CVal α⇄γ AVal` through the Galois connection to establish `CΣ α⇄γ AΣ`.

 A collecting-semantics execution of our interpreter is defined as: